 7. Try work productivity tools

-Try using the free tool, Focus Mate, that allows you to get a task done with someone else who needs to get a task done.
-You both virtually work alongside each other to complete the task and neither of you leave until the time scheduled is over.
+Try using the free tool, Focus Mate, which allows you to get a task done with someone else who needs to get a task done.
+You both virtually work alongside each other to complete the task and neither of you leaves until the work time that was scheduled is over.
 You can also try focusing by using the ‘one tab rule’ on your computer.
-Basically just close out all other tabs on your computer so you can finish one project at a time.
+Basically, just close out all other tabs on your computer so you can finish one project at a time.
 There are so many great productivity apps out there.
-Some others I like are Time Doctor for time planning, ToDoIst for task organizing, or StayFocusd Chrome extension for monitoring your time on time-wasting websites.
+Some others I like are Time Doctor for time planning, ToDoIst for task organizing, or StayFocusd Chrome extension for monitoring your time on time-wasting websites, yes that includes social media.

 8. Get yourself on camera